2008 Chevrolet Suburban

 Cargo space is plentiful, with 137.4 cubic feet of storage behind the front seats (with the second row folded and third row removed).
 With all the seats in place, set up for passengers, 45.8 cubic feet of cargo space is available.

 There's good head room and relatively decent leg room (34.9 inches) in the third row, and a great view through the wraparound tinted glass.
 The third-row passengers have their own climate control vents, as do the second-row passengers.
-The HVAC system has been upgraded.
+The HVAC system was also upgraded in the 2007 redesign.

 Given the lift-over height at the rear bumper, it's not easy to climb up in through the back to reach things, especially since there are no grab handles; nor are there standard hooks or nets in the back.
 But there is a nice compartment over the left wheel well, for tools, flashlights, maps or the like.